getify/foi-lang/formalization-work/Foi-Specification.md

 delimiter escaping (§1.4.1) included.

 **A literal type is transparent**, in §9.9.2's sense.
-It names a value rather than minting a namespace, and a value carries no `__ns` naming the `deft` that wrote it down.
+It names a value rather than minting a namespace, and a value carries no tag naming the `deft` that wrote it down.

 `empty` is a literal type by this rule, and the one §9.9.1 already